codrAlxx/ConnectGame/README.md

 # ConnectGame
-A game based on TicTacToe called Connect.
+A basic game based on TicTacToe called Connect.